Posted in Poems on January 21st, 2016 by christofino – Be the first to comment

 From the 609 Central analog archives; featuring Munson Wu on the rhythm sticks.

-Posted in Uncategorized on September 17th, 2015 by christofino – Be the first to comment
+Posted in Poems on September 17th, 2015 by christofino – Be the first to comment

 you call out

 Is that death you sing of there